lancesmithcc/grocerysync3/tasks.md

 - [x] Implement the Invite feature to allow users to accept invitations
 - [x] Add invite generation functionality to ListView
 - [x] Fix item persistence issue in createItem function
+- [x] Fix shared lists not appearing on Home page by modifying getLists to rely on RLS
 - [ ] Test list creation functionality
 - [ ] Add any missing features to the application
 - [ ] Consider code refactoring if any file exceeds 500 lines